 Baklava is a pastry made from fine layers of dough, chopped nuts and sweetened with syrup or honey.
 The dessert is believed to have originated in the Anatolian Region of Turkey.

-With over 100 carpet facilities in the Gaziantep Organized Industrial Zone, Gaziantep is one of the leading producers of machine made carpets in the world.
+With over 100 carpet facilities, Gaziantep is one of the leading producers of machine made carpets in the world.
 Additionally, the area has rich heritage in metalwork and is a well-known center for hand-crafted copper.